ajjack5/PhraseTranslator/README.md

-# JobTranslator
+# PhraseTranslator
-Realistic Job Translator - Convert a job ad into realistic expectations
+Realistic Phrase Translator - Convert a phrase of text into a community-defined translated version